smikhalevski/tiny-router/packages/router/README.md

 // → {result: 'User 123', params: {userId: '123'}}
 ```

-`routes` variable holds a tree of nodes.
+`routes` param holds a tree of nodes.
 For example, these nodes can be traversed to assemble a `sitemap.xml` file.

 You can employ `meta` DSL callback to add metadata to the node tree.
 Meta doesn't affect the route resolution process
 and can be used during the manual node tree traversal.